hyperledger-archives/grid-rfcs/text/0000-location.md

 ### Defined GS1 Properties

-This Location RFC defines required and optional attributes for GS1 Locations (see table below).
-This implementation does not include attribution for specific industries, financial/tax account information, a physical location extension, or digital locations and should be implemented with supplemental RFC(s).
+This Location RFC defines required and optional attributes (see below) for GS1 physical locations such as manufacturing facilities, warehouses, distribution centers, retail stores, dock doors, etc. This implementation does not include attribution for specific industries, financial/tax account information, a physical location extension, or digital locations and should be implemented with supplemental RFC(s).

 **_REQUIRED FIELDS_**
 |GS1 Common Name|GS1 Attribute Name|Description|Example|Data Type|Min|Max|